0xDBFB7/ionprinter/documents/log/philosophy.md

 If a society is going to have a useful patent system, it must scientifically verify that an invention is practical and useful, and require that the applicant describe **very precisely how it was made and how it works,** without “plurality” nonsense; it must be easily replicable with minimal effort by someone knowledgeable in the field; essentially, it should be a journal paper from academia.
 I believe that effectively implementing such a system is impossible.

+This project should not have worked.
+I made several grievous errors in the scientific methods used; I delayed running analyses because I was afraid of the results; I really *needed* it to work.
+This is contrary to the interests of good science, and it is truly only by luck that it has progressed this far.

+#### External funding

+However, I believe it is possible to conduct a substantial amount of research purely via internal, self-funded enterprises.

+The requirements of low-budget R&D align very closely with the optimizations required for ; simplified designs.
+Monetarily limited development must often be more rigorous and theoretical, with simulations,

+A series of very subtle changes in behavior occur when you involve another party monetarily.
+For instance, my previous project (the SafeSump) was attached early on to a partner company.
+For a variety of reasons, the emphasis shifted from obtaining a finished, polished product to obtaining a functioning prototype to demonstrate.

+Rather than slowly and methodically working through each issue, characterizing, specifying, and optimizing each unit of the product, bug fixes were tacked onto designs and manufactured immediately.
+This led to a perverted cycle of rushed testing, crude prototype assembly, and hasty revision.
+Breadboarding of new solutions was not done; untested modules were appended and invariably underperformed.

+Even unit testing was forfeited in favor of manual testing, ostensibly to save time.

+"top-down" and "bottom-up" approaches to development are both equally legitimate, and an argument could be made for both in this circumstance; but this was a bastardized version of neither.

+This was *entirely* my fault; nobody else is to blame, and I am wrong if I ever think the opposite.

+I have found time and again that it is very worthwhile to conduct a sort of "basic research", the kind that business abhors.
+When one pursues curiosity down an uncharted path, one is bound to find new techniques and .
+Unfortunately, management structures, production metrics, and oversight seem to be actively

+There are no absolutes in engineering, and